-Maple Scones from Modern Maple are rich, buttery, scones sweetened with maple syrup and loaded with pecans, dried fruit and in this case, chocolate chips.
+Maple Scones from the book Modern Maple are rich, buttery, scones sweetened with maple syrup.
+In addition to the syrup, they’re loaded with pecans, dried fruit and in this case, chocolate chips.
 The original version just calls for the fruit and nuts, but I think chocolate chips are a good addition.

 I’ve owned this cookbook for many years now, and this is one of the recipes I used the most.
 The original Maple Scones recipes does not call for any salt, but I recommend adding about 3/8 teaspoons or using salted butter.

 The recipe also halves well, but you may want to just make the full batch and freeze the dough.
 I like to make the dough, cut it in triangles, bake a few and freeze the rest.

 Here’s a recent photo showing the texture.
 Because these are sweetened with maple syrup, they’re moist and a little crumbly.